mik-laj/discovery-api/gen_data/release_notes_md/anthos_gke_docs_on_prem_security_bulletins.md

 ####  What should I do?

 To fix this vulnerability, [ upgrade ](/anthos/gke/docs/on-prem/how- to/upgrading) your cluster to a patched version.
-The following upcoming GKE on-prem versions or newer contain the fix for this vulnerability:
+The following GKE on-prem versions or newer contain the fix for this vulnerability:

   * GKE on-prem 1.4.1